xwmx/nb/README.md

 using the `--tags <tag1>,<tag2>...` option, which is available with [`nb add`](#add), [`nb <url>`](#nb-help), and
-[`nb bookmark`](#bookmark). `--tags` takes a comma-separated list of tags, converts them to hashtags, and adds them to the document:
+[`nb bookmark`](#bookmark). `--tags` takes a comma-separated list of tags, converts them to hashtags, and adds them to the document.

+Tags added to notes with `nb add --tags` are placed between the title and body text:

 ```bash
 > nb add --title "Example Title" "Example note content." --tags tag1,tag2